 - Dilated pupils.

 Opioid withdrawal is rarely directly fatal in otherwise healthy adults.
-The main concerns are severe dehydration (from vomiting and diarrhoea), electrolyte disturbance, and the overwhelming discomfort that drives nearly all unassisted attempts back to use.
-Medically supervised detox with buprenorphine induction eliminates most of the acute suffering and dramatically improves retention in treatment.
+The main concerns are severe dehydration (from vomiting and diarrhoea), electrolyte disturbance, and the overwhelming discomfort that drives nearly all unassisted attempts back to use. clinically supervised withdrawal support with clinical observation eliminates most of the acute suffering and dramatically improves retention in treatment.

 The specific post-detox risk: opioid tolerance drops fast, so using the same dose the patient used to take before detox can be potentially fatal after detox.
 Every family member needs to understand this before discharge.

 Timeline: depends on the specific drug.
-Short-acting (alprazolam, lorazepam) — symptoms within 24 hours, peak at 1-4 days, acute phase 1-2 weeks.
-Long-acting (diazepam, clonazepam) — onset delayed 2-7 days, peak at 2-3 weeks, acute phase can extend beyond a month.
+Short-acting (opioid or sedative misuse) — symptoms within 24 hours, peak at 1-4 days, acute phase 1-2 weeks.
+Long-acting (opioid or sedative misuse) — onset delayed 2-7 days, peak at 2-3 weeks, acute phase can extend beyond a month.
 Protracted withdrawal can last months.

 Common symptoms